 Hamilton College encourages discourse on a variety of topics through comments posted to our website and content in various social media.
+Comments on news stories must be “signed” and are limited to members of the Hamilton community (e.g., alumni, students, employees and parents) who must log in and be authenticated via My Hamilton.
 In order to best showcase individual viewpoints and uphold Hamilton ideals, please adhere to the guidelines below when posting and commenting in our communities:

 Be authentic – Part of thinking for ourselves is taking responsibility for our thoughts and opinions.
 For this reason, all comments and content must be from named individuals.
 Do not post using an alias or an identity other than your own.

 Be respectful – Comments should not defame, attack or otherwise disrespect.
 Profanity, obscene content and personal attacks will not be tolerated.
 In the same vein, do not post copyrighted or trademarked materials.

 Encourage conversation – To keep dialogue on topic, comments that appear to be commercial or that could otherwise be viewed as ‘spam’ will be deleted.